quynhkhanh96/action_recognition/README.md

-Centralized action recognition model training.
+Centralized action recognition model training, experiments are conducted on standard machines like RTX 2080Ti or embedded devices like Jetson Nano.